Welcome to English Linguistics!

 We would be very pleased to welcome every student to our department, yet we understand that studying English is not for everyone.
 Apart from taking a closer look at our website and catalog of courses, we devised a test that should help you answer the question: "Is studying English for me?"
 This test will not be graded and your answers will be anonymous.
 The test, however, will provide you with feedback about how well you would fit in one of our degree programs: the academic Bachelor in English or the teacher-training Bachelor in English.

-All of these areas are represented in our study programmes, with the possibility for students to specialise in some of them.
-In teaching, we emphasise analysing actual language use (empirical linguistics), aiming at appropriately integrating data with theory (such as functional, cognitive or language-change theories).
+In teaching, we focus on actual language use (empirical linguistics), aiming at appropriately integrating data with theory (such as functional, cognitive or language-change theories).
 Needless to say, our research interests also inform our teaching.
+All of the areas mentioned below are represented in our study programmes, with the possibility for students to specialise in them, too.

 In research, we specialise in the fields below.
 Together we cover a wide area of English linguistics and, because we have some overlapping interests, we can offer an in-depth view of a range of topics from multiple perspectives.